TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/2_ManagingLibraries/readme.md

 Now a search interface opens, much similar to the classic *Arduino Library Manager*.
 A search field lets you search for keywords.
 Let's put it to work.

-### Installing Support for TCS34725 Color Sensor
+## Installing Support for TCS34725 Color Sensor

+I'd like to use a color sensor with a *TCS34725* sensor on it.
+So I went ahead and created a project for it.
+With the project in place, I now need to find libraries that support this chip.

+### Searching for Libraries

-I'd like to use a color sensor with a *TCS34725* sensor on it, so I started by entering the keyword `TCS34725`, then clicked the icon with the magnifying glass.
+I started by entering the keyword `TCS34725`, then clicked the icon with the magnifying glass.

 Almost instantly, I got back a list of matching libraries, among them the two libraries I played with before in the classic *Arduino IDE*: *Adafruit TCS34725* by *Adafruit*, and *TCS34725* by *Hideaki Tai*.